ropensci/tidyqpcr/README.md

 ## News

-* 20 April 2020, upgrades that break previous code, commit #cda1742 changes variable and function names to use SampleID for nucleic acid sample (replaces Sample), Target ID for primer set/ probe (replaces Probe), and Cq for quantification cycle (replaces Ct).
+* June 2020, upgrades that break previous code.
+All function and variable names have been changed to snake case, i.e. lower case with underscore.
+Commits up to #ee6d192 change variable and function names. tidyqpcr now uses `sample_id` for nucleic acid sample (replaces Sample or SampleID), `target_id` for primer set/ probe (replaces TargetID or Probe), `prep_type` for nucleic acid preparation type (replaces Type), and `cq` for quantification cycle (replaces Cq or Ct).
 It should be possible to upgrade old analysis code by (case-sensitive) search and replace.
-Alternatively, pre-change analysis code should run from release v0.1-alpha, see [releases](https://github.com/ewallace/tidyqpcr/releases).
+Alternatively, pre-April 2020 analysis code should run from release v0.1-alpha, see [releases](https://github.com/ewallace/tidyqpcr/releases).

 # Features

 ## Current features

+* every object is a tibble / data frame, no special data classes to learn
-* lay out and display 96/384-well plates for easy experimental setup
+* lay out and display 96/384-well plates for easy experimental setup (`label_plate_rowcol`, `create_blank_plate`, ...)
-* read-in Cq and raw data from Roche LightCycler machines with single-channel fluorescence
+* read-in Cq and raw data from Roche LightCycler machines with single-channel fluorescence (`read_lightcycler_1colour_cq`, `read_lightcycler_1colour_raw`)
-* calibration of primer sets including estimating efficiencies and visualization of curves
+* calibration of primer sets including estimating efficiencies and visualization of curves (`calculate_efficiency`, )
-* visualization of amplification and melt curves
+* visualization of amplification and melt curves (`calculate_drdt_plate`, and see vignettes)
-* normalization of Cq data to one or more reference probe sets by delta delta count method
+* normalization of Cq data to one or more reference probe sets by delta count method (`calculate_normcq`, `calculate_deltacq_bysampleid`)
-* flexible assignment of metadata to samples for visualisation with [ggplot2](https://ggplot2.tidyverse.org/)
+* flexible assignment of metadata to samples for visualisation with [ggplot2](https://ggplot2.tidyverse.org/) (see vignettes)

 ## Future priorities

 * including primer efficiencies in quantification
 * an open-source and tested Cq calculation algorithm
+* multi-colour (hydrolysis probe) detection
 * extend to 1536-well plates
 * metadata handling compatible with RDML format
 * files for automatic plate loading with [Opentrons](https://opentrons.com/) and [Labcyte Echo](https://www.labcyte.com/products/liquid-handling/echo-liquid-handlers) liquid handlers.